erictg/saml/README.md

 Package saml contains a partial implementation of the SAML standard in golang.
 SAML is a standard for identity federation, i.e. either allowing a third party to authenticate your users or allowing third parties to rely on us to authenticate their users.

+## Fork changes
+The purpose of this for is to support the [gin-gonic](https://github.com/gin-gonic/gin) web framework.

 ## Introduction

 In SAML parlance an **Identity Provider** (IDP) is a service that knows how to authenticate users.
 A **Service Provider** (SP) is a service that delegates authentication to an IDP.
 If you are building a service where users log in with someone else's credentials, then you are a **Service Provider**.
 This package supports implementing both service providers and identity providers.